sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/syntax/tutorial.md

 `contexts`
 : A container for your patterns.

-For our example, edit the template with the following information:
+For our example, edit the template with the following information, and throw away everything after `main:`.

 ```yaml
 name: Sublime Snippet (Raw)